ncatlab/nlab-content/pages/8/7/2/0/278/content.md

 Formally, it is the [[higher geometry|geometry]] modeled on the [[pregeometry (for structured (infinity,1)-toposes)|pre-geometry]] $\mathcal{G} = $[[CartSp]].

-This includes a sequence of concepts of [[generalized smooth space]]s:
+This includes a sequence of concepts of [[generalized smooth spaces]]:

 * A [[smooth manifold]] (see there for details) is a locally $CartSp$-representable object in the [[sheaf topos]] $Sh(CartSp)$.